BalzPit/FPS-demo/README.md

+You can download the game at: https://thelegendofpit.itch.io/fps-demo

 The purpose of this project is to develop a small first-person shooter demo as a result of my first experiences and experiments with the Unity game engine.
 The result is not supposed to be a fully fledged, balanced or well designed game, because game design is not a field I have experience of, but to merely be a demo of gameplay features that is hopefully somewhat playable as well.
 Since it's my first time with Unity and making a game in general, I had to follow some tutorials at the start to understand how things work so obviously not everything here was 100% my creation (e.g.: aiming and walking, weaponshooting script, weapon pickup system), but pretty much every script was changed with added features (double jump, crouch, wallcheck on weapon pickup and weapon throwing, etc).

 In this game, the player is able to perform the following actions:

 - walk and look around

 - jump

 - crouch

-- throw granades (granades refill automatically)
+- throw granades

 - pick up weapons

 - shoot/reload weapons

 - drop/throw weapons

 - loose health/die when damaged

 Advanced movement features:

-- run
+- sprint

 - double-jump

+- slide (crouch while sprinting)

 - wepon recoil moves the player character

-  - shooting the ground right after a jump lets the player jump higher (only certain weapons have a strong enough recoil to make this effect noticeable)
+  - shooting the ground after a jump can make the player jump higher (only certain weapons have a strong enough recoil to make this effect noticeable)

-- grappling hook
+- (terrible) grappling hook

+Advanced combat features:

+- every weapon has infinite reserve ammo, but can't be used indefinitely.
+Shooting weapons and hitting enemies when throwing them will decrease their durability.
+The first signs of damage will appear when the durability decreases under 25%.
+After enough use, a weapon will break completely (until a weapon's destruction, its durability  won't change its performance/behaviour in any way).

+- destroying enemies with weapon shots will trigger a damage buff for a few seconds.
+The effect can be stacked.

+- enemies will be stunned for a few seconds (depending on the amount of damage received) when hit by a thrown weapon or grenade.
+Stunned enemies will not follow the player and won't explode if near the player.

 BACKLOG:

 ----- general -----
-- a proper level

 ----- gameplay -----